marty-oehme/zettelkasten.nvim/README.md

   * [ ] recognize duplicate anchors (in directory, when listing, etc)
     * [ ] provide option to rename and automatically change backlinks
 * [ ] zettel 'lens' (preview first headline + content of linked zettel through floating window etc, on keypress)

+## TODO: maintenance

+* [ ] remove hard-coding of option vimnames in tests, now that we can dynamically change this through a single table

 * anchor creation
   * *must* be unique